feathersui/feathersui-website/docs/as3-starling/sdk/build-binary-distribution.md

 ---
-title: Build the Feathers SDK from a Binary Distribution
+title: Build the Feathers SDK from a Binary Distribution (Starling version)
 sidebar_label: Build SDK from Binary Distribution
 ---